roidrage/paperplanes/_posts/2010-10-12-why_riak_search_matters.md

 I urge you to play with it.
 [Installing it](http://wiki.basho.com/display/RIAK/Riak+Search+-+Installation+and+Setup) and [feeding it with data](http://wiki.basho.com/display/RIAK/Riak+Search+-+Indexing) could not be easier.
 Well done, Basho!

+Update: From reading all this you may get the impression that Riak Search builds heavily on a Lucene foundation.
+That's not the case.
+When I say that it builds on top of Lucene, I actually meant that it can and does reuse its analyzers and query parsing.
+Both can be replaced with custom (Erlang) implementations.
+That's the only part of Lucene that is actually used by Riak Search, because why reinvent the wheel?